Levitation and dynamics of bodies in supersaturated fluids: Experiments

-After the buoyancy force stabilizes, large fluctuations are observed.
-They are most apparent at smaller insertion times due to large bubble surface sliding and detachment events, which carry numerous other bubbles away at the same time.
-This surface cleaning effect has recently seen more specific attention \cite{hsxmjej22}.
+After the buoyancy force stabilized, large fluctuations were observed.
+They were most apparent at smaller insertion times due to large bubble surface sliding and detachment events, which carry numerous other bubbles away at the same time.
+This surface cleaning effect has recently seen more specific attention \cite{hsxmjej23}.
 Detachment is expected beyond a critical 'Fritz radius' where buoyancy overwhelms capillary forces \cite{Fritz35,op93,pwvstnd23}.
 Bubbles have other opportunities to depart during merging events via self-propelled detachment \cite{lpevzl21}.

-The same force development measurement was performed using a skewer of 8 Sunmaid raisins reported in the Supplemental Materials.
-The maximum force per raisin due to bubbles at early insertion times was roughly $B_s(0)\approx 100$\,dyn.
-The measured force growth parameter per raisin was $\lambda_0=19.7$\,dyn/s.
+The same force development measurement was performed using a skewer of 8 Sunmaid raisins, as reported in the Supplemental Information.
+The initial maximum force per raisin due to bubbles was $B_s \approx 100$\,dyn, and the initial growth rate per raisin was $\lambda_0\approx 20$\,dyn/s.